 - Out-of-print Carl Fischer publications are not part of this service and should be pursued through the Carl Fischer Archival Reprint Service (contact David Peter Coppen for more information)

 Users are encouraged to search not only our Digital Repository to see if an item has already been digitized, but also the International Music Score Library Project.
-IMSLP contains thousands of digitized scores that are in the public domain in Canada.
-They also accept scores that we will not digitize, for example scores of standard repertoire from the common practice period.
+IMSLP contains thousands of digitized scores that are in the public domain.
+They also accept scores that we will not digitize, for example scores of standard repertoire by common publishers.